The Fall of the House of Usher: Madeline Usher

 Madeline Usher is the twin sister of Roderick Usher.
 She is deathly ill and cataleptic.
 She appears near the narrator, but never acknowledges his presence.
 She returns to her bedroom where Roderick claims she has died.
 The narrator and Roderick place her in a tomb despite her flushed, lively appearance.
 In the tale's conclusion, Madeline escapes from the tomb and returns to Roderick, scaring him to death.

 According to Poe's detective methodology in literature, Madeline Usher may be the physical embodiment of the supernatural and metaphysical worlds.
 Her limited presence is explained as a personification of Roderick's torment and fear.
-Madeline does not appear until she is summoned through her brother's fear, foreshadowed in the epigraph, with a quote from French poet Pierre-Jean de Béranger: "Son cœur est un luth suspendu; / Sitôt qu'on le touche il résonne", meaning "His heart is a tightened lute; as soon as one touches it, it echoes".
+Madeline does not appear until she is summoned through her brother's fear, foreshadowed in the epigraph, with a quote from French poet Pierre-Jean de Béranger: "Son cœur est un luth suspendu; / Sitôt qu'on le touche il résonne", meaning "His heart is a suspended lute; as soon as one touches it, it resonates".